Activity 3: Two-Level Single-Photon Emitters and Two-Photon Interference

 Step 1: Prepare the initial state as the superposition state as: \(|\psi_0\rangle=\frac{1}{\sqrt{2}}\left(|g_{\downarrow}0\rangle_A+|g_{\uparrow}0\rangle_A\right)\otimes\frac{1}{\sqrt{2}}\left(|g_{\downarrow}0\rangle_B+|g_{\uparrow}0\rangle_B\right)\).

 where \(P_s\left(t\right)\) is the Rabi frequency of the excitation pulse.
-For simplicity, let’s assume identical Rabi frequencies, excitation pulses of system A and B as \(\Omega\) and \(P\left(t\right)\).
+For simplicity, let’s assume identical excitation pulses for systems A and B, \(P_A(t) = P_B(t)\).

 Step 3: Count the clicks that occur at detector \(D_1\) or \(D_2\), which are placed after a beam-splitter.
 Note that the beam-splitter mixes the A and B photon modes, such that it measures \((\hat{a}_A+\hat{a}_B)/\sqrt{2}\) and \((\hat{a}_A-\hat{a}_B)/\sqrt{2}\).

-In the following, we provide the codes to simulate the HOM interferometer.
+In the following, we provide the codes to simulate the photon generation and HOM interferometer.

 # Here, let's choose the basis of state as |photon_A, spin_A, photon_B, spin_B>